Stranger Things fans to Netflix: Where's that season 3 trailer?

-Sure, Netflix did drop a cute behind-the-scenes video in honor of their made-up Nov.
+Sure, Netflix did drop a cute behind-the-scenes video in honor of its made-up Nov.
 6 holiday, marking 35 years since Will Byers' 1983 disappearance.
-Stranger Things Day was kinda like your half-birthday: Sounds promising, but you end up getting underwear, if that.
+Stranger Things Day was kinda like your half-birthday: sounds promising, but you end up getting underwear, if that.

 Why is Stranger Things so strangely compelling?
 The show seemingly came out of nowhere in July 2016, with a 1980s setting and rich pop-culture details.
 Young Will Byers disappears one night after playing D&D with his buddies in Hawkins, Indiana.
 The unfolding plot includes a secret government laboratory, a young girl with psychokinetic powers called Eleven, a creepy Upside Down dimension filled with monsters and goo, and Christmas lights that blink an unnerving message.
 It boosted the sales of Eggo waffles, Eleven's favorite snack, and created an entire movement, Justice for Barb, after a beloved character disappeared from a pool and sent fans off the deep end.